norseghost/norseghost.github.io/_posts/2019-11-18-the-toll-of-emotion-work.md

 In short; as Hochschild[^Hochschild] described in 1979: Our emotional labor — the suppression of unwanted feeling; or the evocation of desired feeling — has been commoditized, as we trade it on the labor market.

-Whichever action we chose (in this context, even *In*action is an action), it is incumbent on us to reflect on and consider them.
+Whichever action we chose (in this context, even *in*action is an action), it is incumbent on us to reflect on and consider them.
 Could this be optimized?
 Could a similar conflict be avoided in the future by choosing different interventions?
 This sometimes extends to trying to gauge actions five, ten or fifteen minutes in advance, based on careful reading of the room.

 Turns out; this is somewhat exhausting.
-Add to this personnell shortages; reports to write; food to prepare; meetings to attend; and coffee to drink.
+Add to this personnell shortages; reports to write; food to prepare; meetings to attend; and coffee to drink[^7].
-All the coffee.

 ## And yet we persist
 So why keep it up?